Out of the cave: French isolation study ends after 40 days - WTMJ

 LOMBRIVES CAVE, France (AP) — Ever wonder what it would feel like to unplug from a hyperconnected world and hide away in a dark cave for 40 days?

-Fifteen people in France did just that, emerging Saturday from a scientific experiment to say that time seemed to pass more slowly in their cavernous underground abode, where they were deprived of clocks and light.
+Fifteen people in France did just that, emerging Saturday from a scientific experiment to say that time seemed to pass more slowly in their cavernous underground abode in southwestern France, where they were deprived of clocks and light.

-Although she wished she could have stayed in the cave a few days longer, she said she was happy to feel the wind blowing on her face again and hear the birds sing in the green trees of the French Pyrénées.
+Although she wished she could have stayed in the cave a few days longer, she said she was happy to feel the wind blowing on her face again and hear the birds sing in the trees of the French Pyrénées.
+And she doesn’t plan to open her smartphone for a few more days, hoping to avoid a “too brutal” return to real life.

-For 40 days and 40 nights, the group lived in and explored the cave without a sense of time as part of the Deep Time project.
+For 40 days and 40 nights, the group lived in and explored the cave as part of the Deep Time project.
 There was no sunlight inside, the temperature was 10 degrees Celsius (50 F) and the relative humidity stood at 100%.
-The cave dwellers had no contact with the outside world, no updates on the pandemic nor any communication with friends or family.
+The cave dwellers had no contact with the outside world, no updates on the pandemic nor any communications with friends or family.

-Scientists at the Human Adaption Institute leading the 1.2 million-euro $1.5 million) “Deep Time” project say the experiment will help them better understand how people adapt to drastic changes in living conditions and environments, something much of the world can relate to because of the coronavirus pandemic.
+Scientists at the Human Adaption Institute leading the 1.2 million-euro $1.5 million) “Deep Time” project say the experiment will help them better understand how people adapt to drastic changes in living conditions and environments.

 As expected, those in the cave lost their sense of time.

 “And here we are!
-We just left after 40 days … For us it was a real surprise,” said project director Christian Clot, adding for the majority of the participants, “in our heads, we had walked into the cave 30 days ago.”
+We just left after 40 days … For us it was a real surprise,” said project director Christian Clot, adding for most participants, “in our heads, we had walked into the cave 30 days ago.”

 At least one team member estimated the time underground at 23 days.

+Johan Francois, 37, a math teacher and sailing instructor, ran 10-kilometer circles in the cave to stay fit.
+He sometimes had “visceral urges” to leave.

+With no daily obligations and no children around, the challenge was “to profit from the present moment without ever thinking about what will happen in one hour, in two hours,” he said.

-In partnership with labs in France and Switzerland, scientists monitored the 15-member group’s sleep patterns, social interactions and behavioral reactions via sensors.
-One of the sensors was a tiny thermometer inside a capsule that participants swallowed like a pill.
-The capsules measure body temperature and transmit data to a portable computer until they are expelled naturally.
+In partnership with labs in France and Switzerland, scientists monitored the 15 member’s sleep patterns, social interactions and behavioral reactions via sensors.
+One sensor was a tiny thermometer inside a capsule that participants swallowed like a pill.
+It measured body temperatures and transmitted data to a computer until it was expelled naturally.

 The team members followed their biological clocks to know when to wake up, go to sleep and eat.
 They counted their days not in hours but in sleep cycles.